Helps with travel costs between your permanent home and your place of tertiary study in Australia.

 |Get Youth Allowance, Austudy or Pensioner Education Supplement as a tertiary student for 6 months or more a year||

 |Study online or by distance and have to travel for tertiary study||

 You can use the allowance for air, ferry, coach, train, bus or a combination of these.
 We may also cover the cost of standard baggage fees.

-We sometimes reimburse or pre-book extra baggage fees.
-For example, for a music student who takes their instrument between their permanent home and place of study.
+We sometimes reimburse or pre-book extra baggage fees if you need to transport extra items for your study.
+For example, if you need to transport essential living items like kitchenware, or for a music student who needs to take their instrument between their permanent home and place of study.

 Sonya studies at Charles Sturt University in Bathurst, NSW.
 Her parents live in Townsville, QLD.
 She gets Youth Allowance as a dependent student at the away from home rate.